MAKEMSI quickly and reliably creates MSI files in a non-programmatic way

 ;### Parameters:

-;### Data (positional) - the name of a two or three column #data block with the Parameters "FullPath", "FriendlyName", and "RemoteAddresses" (optional)
+;### Data (positional) - the name of a two, three, or four column #data block with the Parameters "FullPath", "FriendlyName", "RemoteAddresses" (optional), and "SharedComponentKey" (optional)

 ;### * FullPath: The full path to the application (e.g. "[INSTALLDIR]TryMy.exe")